Practical Training in Thought

 To bring ourselves to a point at which logical reasons themselves possess a real significance for us, we must have learned to love logic itself.
 Only when we have learned to love factuality and objectivity will logical reason be decisive for us.
 We should gradually learn to think objectively, not allowing ourselves to be swayed by our preference for this or that thought.
 Only then will our vision broaden in the sense that we do not merely follow the mental ruts of others but in such a way that the reality of the things themselves will teach us to think correctly.

 True practicality is born of objective thinking, that is, thinking that flows into us from the things themselves.
 It is only by practising such exercises as have just been described that we learn to take our thoughts from things.
 To do these exercises properly we should choose to work with sound and wholesome subjects that are least affected by our culture.
 These are the objects of nature.

-❖ When we have learnt to go about and be of a neutral mind to so many things, we do not get as easily fooled.
+◎ When we have learnt to go about and be of a quite neutral mind to so many things, we may not get as easily fooled.

 Train yourself by focusing on unblemished things of nature so as to stimulate your deep inner being, the soul

 To train our thinking using the things of nature as objects to think about will make really practical thinkers of us.
 Once we have trained ourselves in the practical use of this fundamental principle, our thinking, we shall be able to handle the most everyday occupations in a practical way.
 By training the human soul in this way a practical viewpoint is developed in our thinking.